yangchiu/bot/github-bot/longhorn_github_bot/templates/pre-merge.md

 ## Pre-merged Checklist
+* [ ] Is the reproduce steps/test steps documented?

+* [ ] Is there a workaround for the issue?
+If so, is it documented?

 * [ ] Does the PR include the explanation for the fix or the feature?

 * [ ] Is the backend code merged (Manager, Engine, Instance Manager, BackupStore etc)?
 The PR is at

-* [ ] Is the reproduce steps/test steps documented?

 * [ ] Which areas/issues this PR might have potential impacts on?
 Area